 As a former member of mainstream, non-denominational churches, I understand the criticism of liturgical traditions.
 It’s easy for the ritual to become rote, or perhaps a replacement for genuine communication with God.
 “Going through the motions,” as they say, can be unhealthy, but from a Jewish perspective, I was taught the opposite: “going through the motions” of ritual is what you do when you want a wayward faith to come back.

 Ritual doesn’t have to become a replacement for God, but rather, a way to reconnect.
 There is a predictability to it, which may be dull for some, but it’s quite fitting for my OCD and type A personality.
-Knowing what to expect helps alter my mindset from the mundane back to the sacred.
+Knowing what to expect helps set my mind from the mundane to the sacred.
 Reflecting on “prescription prayers” help me better understand what I believe, and why I believe it.
+When I have no words of my own, but only grumblings that the Holy Spirit can understand, the liturgies from saints of past and present help carry me along.